Flora Tristan

-Flore Célestine Thérèse Henriette Tristán y Moscoso better known as Flora Tristan (7 April 1803 – 14 November 1844) was a French-Peruvian socialist writer and activist.
-She made important contributions to early feminist theory, and argued that the progress of women's rights was directly related with the progress of the working class.
+Flore Célestine Thérèse Henriette Tristán y Moscoso (7 April 1803 – 14 November 1844), better known as Flora Tristan, was a French-Peruvian writer and socialist activist.
+She made important contributions to early feminist theory.
+She argued that the progress of women's rights was directly related to the progress of the working class.
 She wrote several works, the best known of which are Peregrinations of a Pariah (1838), Promenades in London (1840), and The Workers' Union (1843).
 Tristan was the grandmother of the painter Paul Gauguin.

 Early life

-Her full name was Flore Célestine Thérèse Henriette Tristán y Moscoso.
-Her father, Mariano Eusebio Antonio Tristán y Moscoso, was a colonel of the Spanish Navy, born in Arequipa, a city of Peru.
-His family was one of the most powerful in the south of the country; his brother Pío de Tristán became viceroy of Peru.
-Flora Tristan's mother, Anne-Pierre Laisnay, was French; the couple met in Bilbao, Spain.
+Tristan's full name was Flore Célestine Thérèse Henriette Tristán y Moscoso.
+Her father, Mariano Eusebio Antonio Tristán y Moscoso, was a colonel of the Spanish Navy, born in Arequipa, a city in Peru.
+His family was one of the most powerful families in the south of the country; his brother Pío de Tristán became viceroy of Peru.
+Tristan's mother, Anne-Pierre Laisnay, was French; the couple met in Bilbao, Spain.

-When her father died in 1807, before her fifth birthday, the situation of Tristan and her mother changed drastically from the high standards of living they were accustomed to.
+When Tristan's father died in 1807, before her fifth birthday, the family's situation changed drastically from the high standards of living Tristan and her mother were accustomed to.
 In 1833 she travelled to Arequipa to claim her paternal inheritance, which was in possession of her uncle, Juan Pío de Tristán y Moscoso.
 She remained in Peru until 16 July 1834.
-Though she never secured the inheritance that brought her there, Tristan wrote a travel diary about her experiences during Peru's tumultuous post-independence period.
-The diary was published in 1838 as Pérégrinations d'une paria.
-Around this time, Tristan met and was influenced by the philosophy of the androgynous mystic Simon Ganneau, as well as her longtime friend Éliphas Lévi.
+Though she never secured her inheritance, Tristan wrote a travel diary about her experiences in Peru during its tumultuous post-independence period.
+The diary was published in 1838 as Pérégrinations d'une paria (Peregrinations of a Pariah).
+Around this time, Tristan met and was influenced by the philosophy of the androgynous mystic Simon Ganneau, as well as the occultist writer Éliphas Lévi, her longtime friend.